MikeMcQuaid/strap/README.md

 # Strap
 Strap is a script to bootstrap a minimal OS X development system.
 This does not assume you're doing Ruby/Rails/web development but installs the minimal set of software every OS X developer will want.

+Barkly has made a few changes to strap to allow additional taps to be added.
+Specifically we were looking for ways to group contigs by team, similiar to how we did it in Boxen.
+You can find all of this located in our tap, [barklyprotects/homebrew-barkly.](https://github.com/barklyprotects/homebrew-barkly)

 ## Features
 - Disables Java in Safari (for better security)
 - Enables the OS X screensaver password immediately (for better security)